tkeer/flattable/readme.md

 ### 7. delete_from_old_keys
 Required when type is `many`.
 It holds the names of columns, any change in these columns will reload the related json data of related flattable column.

+### 8. deletes_primary
+primary `type` automaically deletes entry from the flattable, when entry from the main table is deleted, and secondary type store null values against related entries in flattable.

+If you want that deleting an entry for secondary type also deletes related flattable entry, set `deletes_primary` flag to true.

 Configurations
 --------------